Updated: Jan 9, 2021

 When we landed at Heathrow airport, I had watched the pastoral countryside change from patchwork grasslands spotted with Suffolk sheep and quintessential English villages across the landscape.
-I felt I was home and excited we had a few nights layover in Central London -before traversing Europe, past the continent of Africa onto the Middle East.
+I felt I was home and excited we had a few nights layover in Central London before traversing Europe, past Africa's continent on to the Middle East.

-The Savoy was built during the Edwardian era and located in central London, where my father's work had chosen our stay.
+During the Edwardian era, the Savoy Hotel was built and located in central London, where my father's work had chosen our stay.
 I felt like a princess in a palace.
 We were all impressed, even my two-year-old sister, who grabbed anything she could as we passed by all kinds of shiny objects.
-I remember the numerous Bobbies with their billy clubs, known initially as Pellers, in reference to Sir Robert Peel.
-When we arrived, it was magical to see architecture that, even as a seven-year-old, I appreciated.
-When I try to remember this time, I am not sure if some of it was a dream?
-I have visions that I am not sure where in our travels they originated.
+I remember the numerous Bobbies with their billy clubs, known initially as Peelers, in reference to Sir Robert Peel.
+When we arrived, it was magical to see architecture that I appreciated, even as a seven-year-old.
+When I try to remember this time, I am not sure if it was a dream?
+I have visions that I am not sure where in our travels, they originated.

-I do distinctly remember talking to a boy named Walter, who was my age with a British accent.
+I distinctly remember talking to a boy named Walter, who was my age with a British accent.
 Our families were walking by Buckingham Palace en-route down The Mall, a very grand, flag-lined road in the city of Westminster via St. James's Park.
-Walters's family was looking a bit chaotic, with four children running about and a two-year-old toddler, just like my youngest sister.
-We were all excited about our ice cream treat once we reached St. James park.
+Walters's family looked a bit chaotic, with four children running about and a two-year-old toddler, just like my youngest sister.
+We were all excited about our ice cream treat once we reached St. James Park.
 The birds are emblazoned in my memory as swarms of pigeons the size of ducks to exotic birds like Pelicans swimming in the palatial garden ponds.
-Walter was very polite and was telling me about the park's history like a mature adult, giving a guided tour.
-He enjoyed talking to me, maybe because I could not stop looking at his smiling face, nice clothes and perfectly combed hair.
-Walter told me about his goal to be a professional Rugby player for the Harlequins, and someday he would sail a yacht around the south pacific looking for abandoned islands where he knew Spanish pirates had hidden treasures.
+Walter was very polite and told me about the park's history like a mature adult, giving a guided tour.
+He enjoyed talking to me, maybe because I could not stop looking at his smiling face, nice clothes, and perfectly combed hair.
+Walter told me about his goal to be a professional Rugby player for the Harlequins.
+Someday, he would sail a yacht around the south pacific looking for abandoned islands where he knew Spanish pirates had hidden treasures.
 He told me he had a sailboat with his brothers and would take me out on the river Thames if his parents could figure out a way to get it there.
 Walter also told me he was going to drive around the world and would be the first person to do this.
 I wondered about the ocean we flew over and how he would manage.
-I thought it was a bit confusing at times, trying to understand his strong accent as words more sophisticated seemed like a foreign language to me.
-Walter was kind, and my first British tour guide.
+I thought it was confusing at times, trying to understand his strong accent as words more sophisticated seemed like a foreign language to me.
+Walter was kind and my first British tour guide.
 I felt very comfortable with him and enjoyed all of his stories, wishing he could be my friend.
-Before he said goodbye, he put a British pin on my shirt, and told me, "Now you are British!"
+Before he said goodbye, he put a British pin on my shirt and told me, "Now you are British!"

 My Mother had found a way to entertain us by purchasing a game from one of the quaint toy shops on our walk back to the hotel.
-One man in his toy shop was selling all kinds of British toys that we could not take with us.
+In his toy shop, one man was selling all kinds of British toys that we could not take with us.
 But Mr. Pop was allowed.
-The man selling the game told my parents, "It's just like Mr. Potato head but better."
+The man selling the game told my parents, "It's just like Mr. Potato Head but better."
 Exhausted and tired from the endless hikes around Central London, we headed back to our hotel.
-My parents did regret this purchase as we screamed with delight seeing flying Mr. Pop pieces hurl through our hotel room.
+My parents did regret this purchase as we screamed with delight, seeing flying Mr. Pop pieces hurl through our hotel room.
 My Mother said, "Great, this game will take your eye out!"
 I never knew where that game went, but I don't think it left the hotel.

 It would take 10 hours later and a stopover in Istanbul, which I have no memory of, before landing in the early morning hours in the city of Tehran, Iran, once known as Persia.
 The view descending was a freshly snowed mountainous terrain and desert wastelands to bright city lights.
 Thirty years later, I would understand that the Shah was on his last legs.
 Riots in the late 1970s began to take hold as the disparity between the poor and rich grew wider, even though he pushed the country to adopt more western modernization, allowing some cultural freedom.
 At home, our family and friends were oblivious to the economic injustice and political repression, which brought on the revolution of 1979 and our abrupt return to the United States.